Information for students and faculty

 Hygiene and infection protection regulations for face-to-face examinations

 - Exams are only carried out with personal attendance if no alternatives are possible.

 - A mouth-and-nose cover must be worn in all rooms used by the University of Cologne.
 This applies for the entire duration of the examination both for students as well as invigilators.
-It may only be raised or removed briefly for the purpose of eating or drinking; this must be restricted to the shortest time period possible.
+It may only be raised for the purpose of eating or drinking.
+Please bring your own mouth-and-nose cover with you to the exam.

 If students are unable to wear a mouth-and-nose cover during an attendance examination for medical reasons and can substantiate this with a medical certificate, they must please contact the Examination Office responsible immediately and in good time so that an individual solution can be found.

 The hygiene and infection protection measures of the University of Cologne must also be observed in cases where an individual solution is found, and everybody’s health must be protected.
 For example, when an exam is taken in a separate room, students must also wear a mask to protect the other people present.
 We ask for your understanding that arranging solutions for individual cases is complex and can require some time.

 - Contact tracing in the form of special traceability according to Section 2a of the Corona Protection Ordinance (CoronaSchVO NRW) must be ensured for every face-to-face examination.
 This is the case if, in addition to the recording of contact data, a seating plan is prepared documenting which candidate sat where.